vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 the modest beginning that in the Vis.ṇu dharmottarapurāṇa, under Buddhist in fluence, has evolved into the phantas

-tic aid. ¯uka.
+tic aid. ūka.
 Another variant of such a

 Plate 95

 Funerary monument in Smaśāna ´

-structure, a true ed. ¯uka, might have once crowned the burial shaft in Mansar, as it might have done the śmaśāna at Ujjain.
+structure, a true ed. ūka, might have once crowned the burial shaft in Mansar, as it might have done the śmaśāna at Ujjain.

 A funerary monument to Prabhāvatī Guptā?

 The prominent situation of the findspot of the burial shaft, site T in Mansar, in between the two Vākāt.aka (Hindu) state sanctuaries, suggests the pres tigious character that the funerary monument must have had in the eyes of contemporaries; it may have called to mind an important public figure.
 In an earlier publication I have conjectured, on account of the Nāga guarding the burial chamber, that this public figure may have been Prabhāvatī Guptā her self, ‘Pravarasena’s remarkable Bhāgavata mother, the queen who styled herself as belonging to the Dhāraṇa gotra, a princess who was, on her own account, an ornament of both dynasties, the Gupta and the Nāga’.
 96

 I would like to be more cautious here.
-If the ashes were those of Prabhāvatī she would have had two monuments, a memorial temple on the Rāmagiri and the ed. ¯uka at issue.
+If the ashes were those of Prabhāvatī she would have had two monuments, a memorial temple on the Rāmagiri and the ed. ūka at issue.
 The latter may have marked the spot where she was cre mated, the former was the place where merit was transferred to her in the next world.
 The two similar Nāgas found at both sites seem to underpin this hypothesis.
 However, a serpent underneath a structure is a common rather than a specific feature, and, apart from that, there is little that points to any person in particular.
 It is therefore possible altogether that the burial shaft belonged to someone else, another king, another important person of the fifth century.
 The anonymity of this grave illustrates again what Malamoud sees

 96 Bakker 2004a, 84.
 Poona Plates of Prabhāvatīguptā (CII V, 7 ll.
 7–8, 36 ll.
-8–9): [. . . ] mahārājādhirājaśrīcandraguptas tasya duhitā dhāraṇasagotrā nāgakulasam. - bh¯utāyām. śrīmahādevyām. kuberanāgāyām utpannobhayakulālaṅkārabh¯utātyantabha gavadbhaktā [. . . ]
+8–9): [. . . ] mahārājādhirājaśrīcandraguptas tasya duhitā dhāraṇasagotrā nāgakulasam. - bhūtāyām. śrīmahādevyām. kuberanāgāyām utpannobhayakulālaṅkārabhūtātyantabha gavadbhaktā [. . . ]